kollie/proxy-service/README.md

 #  Proxy Service for S3 with FastAPI

 This project provides a proxy service for uploading and downloading files to and from AWS S3.
-The service is built using FastAPI and Boto3, and it is deployed on AWS Elastic Beanstalk with a CI/CD pipeline integrated with GitHub.
+The service is built using FastAPI and Boto3.

 ## Features